Lake Tahoe Water Quality Improvement Programs

 - Assess the need for revised or new water quality standards to protect nearshore water quality.

-The partnership is now developing a Nearshore Resource Allocation Plan to guide future research.
+The partnership is now implementing a Nearshore Resource Allocation Plan to guide future research and monitoring.